benhoyt/benhoyt.github.com/writings/2020-08-12-sourcegraph.md

 <p><a href="https://about.sourcegraph.com/">Sourcegraph</a> is a tool for
 searching and navigating around large code bases.
-The open-source core of the tool comes with code search, go-to-definition and other "<a href="https://docs.sourcegraph.com/user/code_intelligence">code intelligence</a>" features, along with browser extensions that integrate with sites like GitHub and GitLab.
+Sourcegraph has various search methods, including regular-expression search, and "structural search", which is a relatively new technique that is language-aware.
+The open-source core of
+the tool comes
+with code search, go-to-definition and other "<a href="https://docs.sourcegraph.com/user/code_intelligence">code intelligence</a>" features, which provide ways for developers to make sense of multi-repository code bases.
+Sourcegraph's code intelligence can show documentation for functions and methods on mouse hover and allow developers to quickly jump to definitions or to find all references to a particular identifier.</p>

 <p>
 The Sourcegraph server is mostly written in Go, with the core released